SruthiSrikantan/Projects/Water Potability/README.md

-In this project we looked at a binary data set for water potability.
-We also looked at a variety of variables/pollutants which affected potability.
-We fit null, full, and reduced model to asses which is the best model to fit the data.
+In this project I looked at a binary data set for water potability.
+I also looked at a variety of variables/pollutants which affected potability.
+I fit null, full, and reduced model to asses which is the best model to fit the data.